State's new cases drop from 5,592 to 2,331 in one day, deaths from 72 to 41

 Nation

-New York has the most deaths in the nation at 33,451, with Johns Hopkins reporting 7 more after a high of 799 in April.
+New York has the most deaths in the nation at 33,511 with Johns Hopkins reporting 5 more after a high of 799 in April and 62 Friday in an adjustment.
 Hopkins lists confirmed and probable deaths, with the latter not a positive case.

-Also, No. 11 Arizona reported 16 deaths, as well as an additional 1,565 cases, the most since August.
-Tennessee added a state-record 78 and is in 20th.
-Washington, the original epicenter in the United States, reported 4.
+Also, No. 11 Arizona reported 45 deaths, which was the most since 65 on Sept.
+3 as well as an additional 1,901 cases, the most since 2,992 on Aug.
+1. No. 22 Missouri reported 99 but most were an update of its dashboard system.
+No. 25, the original epicenter in the United States, reported none.

 Worldwide